anymoremajere25/BGVR/assignments/chapter_02/experiment_2_7_1/README.md

+## 2.7 Data Computational Foundations

+### experiment_2_7_1

+### How the program works

+Our Rust program downloads a FASTQ file from an NCBI link and saves it locally.
+Here's a breakdown of how it works:
+#### 1. Dependencies and Setup

+    The program uses the reqwest crate to handle HTTP requests.

+    The blocking feature is enabled in Cargo.toml, allowing synchronous network requests.

+#### 2. Fetching the FASTQ File

+    The URL (fastq_url) points to an NCBI FASTQ file.

+    The program sends a GET request using reqwest::blocking::get(fastq_url)?.

+#### 3. Handling HTTP Response

+    It checks if the request was successful (response.status().is_success()).

+    If the request fails, it returns an error message.

+#### 4. Saving the File Locally

+    It creates a file (SRR32856754.fastq) and opens it for writing.

+    The response body is read as bytes and written to the file using BufWriter for efficiency.

+#### 5. Completion Message

+    Once the file is saved, it prints a success message.

+#### Overall Purpose

+This program allows a user to download and save sequencing data (FASTQ format) from NCBI using Rust.
+It ensures reliability by handling HTTP errors and using buffered writing for efficiency.
-How We Found the SRR Accession Number (SRR32856754) and the FASTQ Download Link
+#### How We Found the SRR Accession Number (SRR32856754) and the FASTQ Download Link

 Let's go step by step, from the very beginning—how we identified SRR32856754 and found the FASTQ download link.
-🔹 Step 1: Go to the NCBI Virus Sequence Search Interface
+##### 🔹 Step 1: Go to the NCBI Virus Sequence Search Interface

 We started by searching for SARS-CoV-2 sequences in NCBI's Virus Database.